wei-ann-Github/Stanford_CS231n_CNN/assignment1/README.md

 **For the exercise on 2_layer_net**:
 * Computed the score for a 2 layer net with a relu non-linearity after the first hidden layer.
-* Computed the loss with L2 regularization loss in this 2 layer net.
+* Computed the loss with L2 regularization in this 2 layer net.
+* Implement backprop and calculation of gradients of parameters, W and bias term, as well as the gradients of the activation functions.
+* Tune the hyperparameters and train the 2 layer net on the CIFAR10 dataset.
+* Visualized the weights in each each layer of the neural net.
+* Implemented my own visualization in cs231n/vis\_utils.py to help decide on the hyperparameters.